JamesThanni/JamesThanni/README.md

 ### About Me
 I build and design web, desktop and mobile applications!
 My career journey involved:

-🔎 Using my ambition to change people's lives with technology to start my career journey early!
+🔎 Using my passion for technology to start my career journey early!

 🎩 Becoming a Software Engineer in London with a BSc in Computer Science!

-💻 Working on and developing a passion for building meaningful projects.
+💻 Working on and developing my ability to build meaningful projects.

-⌚ Maintaining various hobbies outside of my career, mainly fitness, graphics design and keeping up with tech trends!
+⌚ Maintaining various hobbies outside of my career, mainly weightlifting, Graphics & UX design and keeping up with tech trends!

-☁ To further my knowledge, I utilise platforms such as LinkedIn learning, PluralSight and YouTube tutorials from amazing creators such as Traversy Media and Derek Banas.
+☁ To further my knowledge, I'm always learning through my utilisation of platforms such as LinkedIn learning, PluralSight and YouTube.

-📖 I hope to begin reading more and to delve into the world of personal development as well as investing through books and online courses soon.
+📖 I have begun reading more and will delve into the world of personal development and investing through books and online courses.

 ### Projects